How governing bodies will operate while schools are closed during the pandemic.

 If you are using video conferencing platforms to continue to meet as a governing body, then please consider the security of the platforms that you are using.
 You should read the privacy terms and conditions and ensure that where possible you enable any security features.
 If you have any concerns, you might want to consult your IT provider or staff for support.

 Clerks to governing bodies will want to be assured that they can maintain a clear communication and audit trail which explains why it was necessary to take an alternative approach to traditional meetings and committees.

-Keeping records of discussions and decisions
+How should governing bodies keep records of discussions and decisions?

 Governing body functions